Corenting1/refactored-garbanzo/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Introduction to GitHub

-_Get started using GitHub in less than an hour._

 <!--
   <<< Author notes: Start of the course >>>
   Include start button, a note about Actions minutes,